chris-stanton/APP-web-store/README.md

   5. Server is listening on localhost port: 5000

 NOTE:
-  1. ``Procfile`` file tells Heroku Web Service's how to start the sever
+  1. ``Procfile`` file tells Heroku Web Service's how to start the ExpressJS sever

 ## MIT License: